Tanmay-Bhatnagar-03/ICO/README.md

 ## More Details

 The dApp has been deployed on Sepolia Testnet of Ethereum.
 The backend of the dApp has been created using [Hardhat](https://hardhat.org/) and is available in the [hardhat-tutorial](https://github.com/Tanmay-Bhatnagar-03/ICO/tree/main/hardhat-tutorial) directory.
-Whitelist smart contract script is available in [hardhat-tutorial/contracts](https://github.com/Tanmay-Bhatnagar-03/ICO/tree/main/hardhat-tutorial/contracts) directory and it is written in [Solidity](https://soliditylang.org/).
+Smart contracts for the project are available in [hardhat-tutorial/contracts](https://github.com/Tanmay-Bhatnagar-03/ICO/tree/main/hardhat-tutorial/contracts) directory and it is written in [Solidity](https://soliditylang.org/).
 The deployment script for the smart contract is written in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript). <br />

 The frontend of the website has been created by [Next.js](https://nextjs.org/) and deployed on [Vercel](https://vercel.com/).
 The website automatically sends a prompt to connect your wallet ([MetaMask](https://metamask.io/)) and you are then required to approve the request in the wallet.<br />

 The token price is set at `0.001 eth` initially.
 Only the BPH NFT holders are allowed to mint and claim tokens, and the smart contract has a logic in place for checking the same.
 Upto 10,000 total BPH tokens can be minted and claimed.<br />

 ### Follow these steps to mint and claim BPH Tokens: